Info on Careers in Baking and Pastry Arts

 Does your program include certification?

-Upon successful completion of CA101 (taken as part of the curriculum in the Dorsey Schools Baking and Pastry Arts program), students will challenge the National Restaurant Association’s ServSafe certification test.
+Upon successful completion of CA101 (taken as part of the curriculum in the Dorsey College Baking and Pastry Arts program), students will challenge the World Food Safety Organization’s (WFSO) Food Protection Manager certification test.
 In addition, upon successful completion of CA104 (also taken as part of the curriculum), students will challenge the National Restaurant Association Educational Foundation’s (“NRAEF”) Nutrition certification test.
-Dorsey Schools, however, makes no promise or guarantee of a graduate’s successful outcome of any certification exam or ability to gain certification recognition by any professional registry.
+Dorsey College, however, makes no promise or guarantee of a graduate’s successful outcome of any certification exam or ability to gain certification recognition by any professional registry.

 Is your school accredited?